Getting Started as a Parent on Tassomai

 Accuracy is crucial for making progress.
 The quality of your child’s answers impacts how much progress they make far more than the quantity.
 We recommend your child focuses on answering questions correctly - and remember, Googling the answer isn’t cheating!
 This actually helps them to learn.

 If you recommend Tassomai to a friend, make sure that when they sign up they choose “Personal Recommendation” when they’re asked “How did you hear about Tassomai”.
-If they fill in your name on the form, you will both be entered into our monthly prize draw to win a pair of £50 Amazon vouchers.
+If they fill in your name on the form, you will both be credited £10 off your next month’s bill.
+Find out more about the refer-a-friend scheme here.

 Any questions or feedback?